Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Hamiltonian diagonalization algorithms

-Note that similar techniques have been used in other areas, such as MPS-based machine learning\ \cite{Gorodetsky2018b, Wang2020, Barratt2022}.
-However, while in machine learning the learning rate $\Delta\beta$ is a meta-parameter of the algorithm, with delicate tuning, our functional admits an exact choice that eagerly optimizes the cost functional at each step.
-The optimum step is computed by substituting the update rule\ \eqref{eq: optimization step} in the cost functional\ \eqref{eq: cost functional}, and minimizing analytically it with respect to $\Delta\beta$,
+where $\braket{H} = \braket{\psi | H |\psi}$.
+The step $\Delta\beta < 0$ determines how far to move along the direction of the functional gradient $\frac{\delta E}{\delta \psi}$.
+While this update rule has been derived in areas such as MPS-based machine learning\ \cite{Gorodetsky2018b, Wang2020, Barratt2022}, the fact is that the learning rate $\Delta\beta$ does not need to be a meta-parameter of the algorithm, with delicate tuning.
+Instead, there exists an optimum step that results from substituting the update rule\ \eqref{eq:optimization step} in the cost functional\ \eqref{eq:cost functional}, minimizing analytically with respect to $\Delta\beta$

-Compared to the imaginary-time evolution, the steepest descent algorithm provides us with automatic calibration of the solution's update, which aims directly at the ground state.
-Besides this, compared to DMRG\ \cite{White1992, White1993}, this type of steepest descent is a global update of the MPS that can be easily implemented with MPS linear algebra techniques, adaptable to very sophisticated MPOs.
+Compared to the imaginary-time evolution, the steepest descent algorithm provides an automatic calibration of the solution's update, which aims directly at the ground state.
+Besides, the simultaneous update of the MPS/QTT tensors enables easily extending this technique to sophisticated MPOs that would be too costly to use in DMRG-like algorithms.